estrattonbailey/noodle/README.md

 noodle(node, options)
 ```
 ### setHeight
-By default, `noodle` calculates slider height based on the first slide.
+By default, `noodle` calculates slider height based on the active slide.
 To
 disable, set to `false`.

 # Events